Rgtemze/VComment/README.md

 # VComment (Under Development)

-Add descriptions to your variables so that you can remember what they are for.
+Add descriptions to your variables so that you can remember what they are for when the variable names remain incapable.

 ## Installation